PetePrattis/sparse-matrices-addition-and-sub-matrices/README.md

 > #### Functionality
 >
 > 1. User can choose to run between the two exercises for both implementations
-> 2. User can choose betwwen randomly or manually creating arrays for both exercise for both implementations
+> 2. User can choose betwwen randomly or manually creating arrays for both exercises for both implementations
 >

 > #### About this project